Labellerr/campushiring/README.md

-Of course.
-Here is a professional README file tailored for your project, under the name Gurnoor Kaur.
+# End-to-End Image Segmentation & Object Tracking Pipeline

-End-to-End Image Segmentation & Object Tracking Pipeline This repository contains the completed technical assessment for the Labellerr Computer Vision Internship, submitted by Gurnoor Kaur.
+This repository contains the completed technical assessment for the Labellerr Computer Vision Internship, submitted by Gurnoor Kaur.
 It demonstrates a full-stack, end-to-end machine learning workflow, covering the entire lifecycle from data acquisition and annotation to model training, evaluation, and deployment for a real-world tracking application.

 🚀 Project Overview